DNA Skin Test

 You will receive recommendations for each of the three skin health aspects assessed - find out more about these in the questions below.

-Important note: If you already suffer from skin disease(s), follow our recommendations for action only after consulting a medical practitioner in order to check whether they are in harmony with your current therapy!
+Please note: If you already suffer from skin disease(s), follow our recommendations only after consulting a medical practitioner in order to check whether they will work in combination with your current therapy!

 What influences the skin?